jphong125/stellaapic/Writerside/topics/Introduction.md

 ## Defines

-* LuckyMonaco : Where the players are playing and progressing the game
+* LuckyMonaco : Where the players are playing and progressing the game.
-* Partner(s) : Business partners (i.e. Platform providers, Aggregator or Operators)
+* Partner(s) : Business partners. (i.e. Platform providers, Aggregator or Operators)

 ## The Flow

 Users will be redirected to corresponding game session after getting a game session from API servers when entering to the game. (i.e. Start game)

-* IF you are a seamless system, please refer to Seamless Integration
+* IF you are a seamless system, please refer to Seamless Integration.
-* If you are a transfer system, please refer to Transfer Integration
+* If you are a transfer system, please refer to Transfer Integration.

 ## API call basic specifications